rogerbinns/apsw/doc/async.rst

 Close
 !!!!!

+You can call close on sync **and** async objects.
+When you call close on a :class:`Connection`, then it will close all the corresponding objects like :class:`Cursor`, :class:`Blob`, :class:`Session` etc.

+It is safe to call :code:`close` and :code:`aclose` multiple times, even on already closed objects.`

 Sync object
-    Closes this object, releasing its held resources.
-It is safe to call close multiple times.
-When you call close on a :class:`Connection`, then it will close all the corresponding objects like :class:`Cursor`, :class:`Blob`, :class:`Session` etc.
+    :code:`close` closes this object in the foreground, releasing its held resources.

 Async object
-    You should :code:`await` calling :code:`aclose` - the async
+    :code:`aclose` closes this object in the background.
+You should :code:`await` calling :code:`aclose` to know when it has completed.  :code:`close` will close it in the foreground which could take some time.
-    version of close.
-It is safe to call multiple times.
-It will only be effective if the event loop is still running.
-    :func:`contextlib.aclosing` is a handy context manager.

-    This is important for the :class:`Connection` because the worker thread will not exit until the connection is closed.
-It will be closed if normal garbage collection happens, but it is very easy to have a stray reference preventing that.

-    It is allowed to call :code:`close` on async objects, which will immediately close them and return :exc:`ConnectionClosedError` to any subsequent calls made.
-This is also the only way to close an object after the event loop has finished.
-You can use :func:`apsw.connections` to get the currently open connections.

 Callbacks
 =========